Internet Speed Test Canada

 What Speed Do You Actually Need?

 Many Canadians overpay for speed tiers they do not use.
 The “gigabit race” has convinced people they need 1000 Mbps when most households work perfectly fine with 100 to 300 Mbps.
-Here is what different households actually require.
+Here is what different households usually require.
+For a more detailed breakdown by household size and activity, see How Much Internet Speed Do I Need in Canada?

 Light Use